Midterm-Team-Star/Midterm/README.md

 # 0.0 Introduction

 #### This set of scripts allows the user to run Sequenceserver BLAST searches using an HPC machine.
 Our work is based off the BLASTEasy Sequenceserver2.0 Atmosphere  Virtual Machine (VM).
+This setup works such as the Virtual Machine will be the MASTER, and the HPC will work as the WORKER.

 ## 0.1 Requirements